"Make dem no poison you": Reactions as Alexx Ekubo prostrates for Mama G

-- Veteran actress Patience Ozokwo is also on set with Ekubo and when he got to her turn, he prostrated for her out of respect
+- Veteran actress Patience Ozokwo is also on set with Ekubo and when he got to her, he prostrated out of respect

-- While many gushed over the celebrities anticipating the project, others laughed at the fact that the actor chose to treat Mama G special
+- While many gushed over the celebrities as they anticipate the project, others laughed at the fact that the actor chose to treat Mama G special

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Nollywood actor Alexx Ekubo recently shared a video of himself with some other Nollywood stars and filmmaker on set of a movie.
+Nollywood actor Alexx Ekubo recently shared a video of himself with some other Nollywood stars and filmmakers on the set of a movie.
+Popular dancer Korra Obidi was also seen on the set.

-Popular dancer, Korra Obidi was also seen on set and Alexx went around fist bumping everyone he came across as he walked around, even crew members.
+Alexx went around fist-bumping everyone he came across as he walked, even crew members.

 When veteran actress Patience Ozokwo arrived, instead of fist bumping her, the actor prostrated to greet her out of respect.